mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/your_first_plugin_crossplatform.md

 1. A **New Project** wizard should appear.
 In the left column, find the **Other** > **Miscellaneous** section.
 Under Generic, select the **Blank Solution** template...
 ![New Solution]({{ site.baseurl }}/images/your_first_plugin_crossplatform_01.png)
 1. Click the **Next** button.
 1. You will now **Configure your new solution**.
 For the purposes of this guide, we will name our solution *HelloRhino.CrossPlatform*.
-Fill in the **Solution Name** field.  **Browse** and select a location for this plugin that is visible to both OS X and Windows.
+Fill in the **Solution Name** field.  **Browse** and select a location for this plugin that is visible to both macOS and Windows.
 ![Solution Configuration]({{ site.baseurl }}/images/your_first_plugin_crossplatform_02.png)
 1. Click the **Create** button.  *NOTE*: It is recommended that you create a .git repository for this demo.
 1. A new **blank solution** called **HelloRhino.CrossPlatform** should open.